Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) the officer is discharged or dismissed as a

 (2) the officer resigns during the course of an

-investigation and after the officer has been served notice that he or she is under investigation that is based on the commission of a Class 2 or greater felony.
+investigation and after the officer has been served notice that he or she is under investigation that is based on the commission of any felony or sex offense.

 The agency shall report to the Board within 30 days of a final decision of discharge or dismissal and final exhaustion of any appeal, or resignation, and shall provide information regarding the nature of the violation.